alcstat/Sentiment-Analysis-for-Persian-Text/README.md

 }
 ```

-And, the predictior function will be defined like this:
+Also, the predictor function cab  defined as what followed:

 ``` r
 NaiveBayesPredictor<-function(p,y){